iscar-ucm/jeco/README.md

-# hero
+# HOL

-The HERO (HEuRistic Optimization) library is a collection of optimization algorithms developed in JAVA.
+HOL (Heuristic Optimization Library) is a collection of optimization algorithms developed in JAVA.